 In this model, there are two ways we can fail to meet our soul mate using this strategy: a) we meet our soul mate during the data gathering phase, and end up moving on to date others when we shouldn't have, or b) we can commit too early in the commitment phase, and never meet our soul mate.
 Note that in this model, success is binary and only occurs if we commit to our optimal match; committing to the second-best match is considered a failure, regardless of their numerical compatibility score.
+We'll call this the "black-andwhite" approach.
 The optimal strategy requires finding the right balance between the two phases, or deriving the optimal proportion of the population that we should sample before committing.